AMANKUMAR22MCA/Crud-Application-Web-App-With-Django/README.md

 ### Usage
 Navigate to the employee registration page.
-Click on "Add Employee" to create a new employee record.
+Click on "Add New" to create a new employee record.
-Click on "View Employees" to see a list of all employee records.
+Click on "Back To List" to see a list of all employee records.
 Use the "Edit" and "Delete" buttons to modify or remove employee records.

 # Demo